Ruby rhubarb simple syrup made with the leftover peel. An easy and delicious way of preserving rhubarb.

 How to use the syrup?

-- Pour some in a glass and fill with sparkling water or sparkling wine.
+- Pour some into a glass and fill it with sparkling water or sparkling wine.
 I always add a squeeze of fresh lemon juice.

-- Pour over ice cream, pancakes, crepes or waffles.
+- Pour over ice cream, pancakes, crepes, or German waffles.

 - Use to moisten cake bases.